AndrewTHCOOL/work_with_files/README.md

 # work_with_files
-it was a school homework but I didn't finished it
+it was a school work but I didn't finished it